Portugal reimposes COVID-19 restrictions as cases rise | Health

 Portugal reimposes COVID-19 restrictions as cases rise

-Portugal, one of the world's most vaccinated nations, has reimposed some restrictions to stop a surge in COVID-19 cases, ordering all passengers flying into the country, even those fully inoculated, to show a negative test on arrival.
+Portugal, which has one of the world's highest rates of vaccination against COVID-19, announced it would reimpose some restrictions to stop a surge in cases, ordering all passengers flying into the country to show a negative test certificate on arrival.
 "It doesn't matter how successful the vaccination was, we must be aware we are entering a phase of greater risk," Prime Minister Antonio Costa told a news conference on Thursday.

+Portugal, which has one of the world's highest rates of vaccination against COVID-19, announced it would reimpose some restrictions to stop a surge in cases, ordering all passengers flying into the country to show a negative test certificate on arrival.

-"We have seen significant growth (in cases) in the EU and Portugal is not an island."
+"It doesn't matter how successful the vaccination was, we must be aware we are entering a phase of greater risk," Prime Minister Antonio Costa told a news conference on Thursday.
+"We have seen significant growth (in cases) in the EU and Portugal is not an island," he added.

+Portugal reported 3,773 new cases on Wednesday, the highest daily figure in four months, before dropping to 3,150 on Thursday.
+Deaths, however, remain far below levels seen in January, when the country faced its toughest battle against COVID-19.
+Around 87% of Portugal's population of just over 10 million is fully inoculated against the coronavirus and the country's speedy vaccination rollout has been widely praised.
+That has allowed it to lift most of its pandemic restrictions.

+But, as another wave of the pandemic sweeps across Europe, the government reintroduced some old rules and announced new ones to limit the spread in the run-up to the holiday season.
+The measures come into force next Wednesday, Dec.
+1. Speaking about the new travel rule, Costa said airlines would be fined 20,000 euros ($22,416) per passenger if they transport anyone who does not carry proof of a COVID-19 test, including those who are fully vaccinated.

-Costa has also announced those fully vaccinated must also present a negative coronavirus test to enter nightclubs, bars, large events and care homes, and reimposed mandatory mask-wearing in indoor spaces.
+Costa has also announced that those fully vaccinated must also present proof of a negative coronavirus test to enter nightclubs, bars, large events and care homes, and that the EU digital certificate would be required to stay in hotels, go to the gym, or dine indoors in restaurants.
+Remote work will be mandatory during the first week of January to control the spread of the virus after the holiday festivities. ($1 = 0.8922 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)